Tesla6426/Tesla6426/README.md

 # I am Tesla.
-I will occationally release stuff.
+I host some servers and will occationally release some stuff.

 ## Servers Currently Hosted:
 **Minecraft:**